StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: Yes
 - Description: The upper limit of disk usage (in percentage) that triggers the automatic scaling up of the cache capacity.
 When the disk usage exceeds this value, the system automatically evicts cache data from the Data Cache.
+From v3.4.0 onwards, the default value is changed from `80` to `90`.
 - Introduced in: v3.3.0

 ##### datacache_disk_safe_level